How a Career Coach Can Bring Clarity and Confidence to Your Job Search

 Once you start to secure interviews, your career coach can help you prepare for interviews and conduct mock interview sessions.

-Your coach can help you iron out your responses to interview questions that you find difficult and ensure that you're conducting an appropriate level of research on each company.
+They will help you iron out your responses to difficult interview questions and ensure that you're conducting an appropriate level of research on each company.

-Through mock interviews, they'll be able to point out areas of improvement and teach you to structure your responses in a compelling, structured manner.
+Through mock interviews, they'll point out areas of improvement and teach you to structure your responses in a compelling, structured manner.

-As a result, you'll be able to walk into interviews well-prepared and more confident.
+As a result, you'll be able to walk into your interviews well-prepared and more confident.